 - Technician’s notes and signature

-Implementing a Preventive Maintenance Checklist Effectively
+How to Implement a Preventive Maintenance Checklist

 1. Set a Preventive Maintenance Schedule